-Moon face, also known as moon facies, is not a medical diagnosis.
+Moon face is not a medical diagnosis.
 It happens when excess body fat or fluid makes a person’s face appear very round.
+It can result from hormonal changes, steroid use, or weight gain.

 Moon face is not dangerous, but some people find that it affects their self-esteem.